abhirockzz/oracle-functions-oci-object-store/README.md

 ## Testing

-You can now test drive the capabilities which the functions provide
+You can now test the app.

-Note: This example works with `String` data type for the `content` attribute
+> Note: This example works with `String` data type for the `content` attribute

 ### Put object